saddansyah/WakeGuard-Frontend/README.md

 - Efisiensi waktu proses pengembangan
 - Terpetakan secara visual sehingga mudah dipahami

-## Commit Naming Convention
+## ⌨ Commit Naming Convention
 - `feat` is for adding a new feature
 - `fix` is for fixing a bug
 - `refactor` is for changing code for peformance or convenience purpose (e.g. readibility)
-- `chore` is for everything else (writing documentation, formatting, adding tests, cleaning useless code etc.)
+- `chore` is for everything else (writing documentation, formatting, adding tests, cleaning useless code etc.).
-After the category, there should be a ":" announcing the commit description.
+<br/>After the category, there should be a ":" announcing the commit description.

+### Example
+`feat: add post controller`
+`chore: update readme`

 ## 👨‍💻 Kelompok Pancasila
 - Christina Angraeni Panellah - 20/456840/TK/50664 **(Ketua Kelompok)**